pks20iitk/Personal-Voice-AI-Assistant/README.md

 7. Make sure to have a MCP Server correctly set-up.

-## Licenses

-- Proprietary portions: All files except `mcp_client` and portions of `agent.py` not authored by Thanh-Y Nguyen — Copyright © 2025 Thanh-Y Nguyen.
   Licensed for private/educational use only.
 Redistribution, publication, or commercial use is prohibited without written permission.

 - Third-party components: